nsrecc/filmyte-server/README.md

 ### Usage

-Run the development server: `npm run dev`
+Run the server for development environment: `npm run dev`

 Open [http://localhost:4000](http://localhost:4000) with your browser to see the Filmyte web server.